 Oren holds an MSc and a BSc in Electrical Engineering from the Technion, Israel Institute of Technology.

-Eyal is a serial entrepreneur and CEO of Vascular Graft Solutions (VGS) which provides cardiovascular surgery solutions.
+Eyal is a serial medical entrepreneur and CEO of Vascular Graft Solutions (VGS) which provides cardiovascular surgery solutions.

 Dedi has accumulated extensive experience in the professional leadership of clinical studies, both in terms of design and execution.
 Before joining Vectorious, Dedi served as Clinical Trials Manager and Clinical Specialist at Paieon Medical and Senior Product Manager at Volcano Corporation with a focus on structural heart disease procedures such as TAVI and CRT.
 For V-Wave, a biomedical startup, in the field of heart failure, Dedi worked in close contact with heart failure specialists, overcoming all regulatory issues linked to the clinical aspects of the product deployment.